pond/dnd/party_riglan/journals/campaign_4/Riglan: Part 13.md

 Payment isn't via currency.
 That's not how things happen here.
 People exchange things of use, e.g. potions, rescued animals, rare plants, magic items, scrolls; intrinsic value outside the concept of currency.
 Things of utility or of implicit value in the wild.
 Just like a day in Riglan's tribe really.

-**Temo considers a tattoo of masquerade; Nethza, of ghost step, maybe one day of life ward; Riglan thinks that perhaps one day a tattoo of Shaowfell, or a barrier but it would need to be quite a high level one**.
+**Temo considers a tattoo of masquerade; Nethza, of ghost step, maybe one day of life ward; Riglan thinks that perhaps one day a tattoo of Shadowfell, or a barrier but it would need to be quite a high level one**.

 We say our thanks and goodbyes and go to visit the Loxodon, Aramais.
 He's in his library.
 A few very colourful cockatoos are there; he seems to be trying to teach them things from the book.
 Coconut husk bows filled with nuts and seed appear to be in use as bribery!
 When he sees us arrive, he says, "Right!
 Class is dismissed - see you all later" - though the birds don't seem in a hurry to leave.